filterpaper/qmk_userspace/readme.md

 Subsequently, the same firmware binary can be flashed normally to both sides.
 See [split keyboard features](../../docs/feature_split_keyboard.md) for details.

 ## Compiling the dog
 The `luna-status.c` source has a tiny dog animation that reacts to typing speed, modifier status and layer changes.
 Its 5 actions can be customised for any state conditions.
-Luna replaces `mod-status.c` on primary OLED with `LUNA` preprocessor: `qmk flash -e LUNA=yes corne.json`.
-An alternative white Felix the dog will be built with `qmk flash -e FELIX=yes corne.json`
+Luna replaces `mod-status.c` on primary OLED with preprocessors `DOG=LUNA` (black) or `DOG=FELIX` (white).
+Example `qmk flash -e DOG=LUNA corne.json`.

 ## Compiling the cat
 The `bongocat.c` is an updated source with typing animation using *differential* pixels on secondary OLED.
 The code renders a base frame, followed by *changed* pixels of subsequent animation frames.
-This uses less space compared to full 512-byte frame renderings.
-Left and right aligned cat are included by default.
-To reduce firmware size (about ~1622 bytes), compile with preprocessors `LEFTCAT` and `RIGHTCAT` separately to flash on each side: `qmk flash -e LEFTCAT=yes corne.json`
+This trick uses less space compared to full 512-byte frame renderings.
+Both left and right aligned bongocat will be built by default.
+To reduce firmware size (about ~1622 bytes), compile with preprocessors `CAT=LEFT` and `CAT=RIGHT` separately to flash on each side: `qmk flash -e CAT=LEFT corne.json`

 ## Additional build options
-* `PRIMARYONLY` will exclude secondary OLED display: `qmk flash -e PRIMARYONLY=yes corne.json`
-* `CORNELP` will compile with with no OLED support: `qmk flash -e CORNELP=yes corne.json`
+Adding `CORNELP=yes` preprocessor will result with a minimal build with no OLED support and overriding any pet selection above: `qmk flash -e CORNELP=yes corne.json`

 ## Corne logo file
 Images in `glcdfont.c` can be viewed and edited with: